Back to Journal

 Not every visa path applies to every profile

-Italy offers multiple residency options, and many people spend months preparing for one that was never a good fit to begin with.
+Italy offers multiple residency pathways, and many people spend months preparing for one that was never a good fit to begin with.

 Timing is part of the strategy